-Heading the letter of Nachum Goldman, in handwriting, is the printed address, Berlin w15, Sachsischestt 8.
+&lt;sup>8 Heading the letter of Nachum Goldman, in handwriting, is the printed address, Berlin w15, Sachsischestt 8.
 The two letters published here are to be found in the Buber-Archives (The National and University Library in Jerusalem) (numbers: 167/168, 432.
 Ms. Var.)

-9 Landauer's address in Munich was at that time: Hotel Wolf, Anulfstr.
+&lt;sup>9 Landauer's address in Munich was at that time: Hotel Wolf, Anulfstr.
 From the time that Kurt Eisner invited him to Munich, he divided his time between political activities in that city and Krombach, where his family lived (and afterwards, also Eisner's daughters).

-10 Reference is to a special gathering Palestina-Delegiertentag, which was planned for the end of April in Munich, on the initiative of Buber, Goldman, and others.
+Reference is to a special gathering Palestina-Delegiertentag, which was planned for the end of April in Munich, on the initiative of Buber, Goldman, and others.
 In Volume II of Landauer's letters, this gathering is mentioned as a "Jewish Socialists Convention" (Konferenz Judischer Socialisten) and it is mentioned, with Goldman's appeal, only once in G.L.'s letter to Buber on March 20 (Briefe, 1, 402).

 More information is found in the second volume of M. Buber's letters: Briefwechsel aus Sieben Jahrezenten, Vol. II, 1918-1938, Heidelberg, 1973.
 In letters 18-20, from early 1919, the convention, its importance and its potential participants are mentioned.
-Buber left Munich on the very day of the murder of Kurt Eisner (February 21); previously, he met with Landauer and among other subjects the convention was spoken of: Landauer promised to participate and to help in its preparation.
-In a letter from Arnold Zweig to Buber on March 6, he writes that it would be justified if it would be possible to "transfer" Landauer from German to Jewish politics, and this was apparently the thinking of Buber, who knew that in Pesach 1919 several Zionist conventions were planned in Europe and representatives from Eretz-Israel were likely to participate.
+Buber left Munich on the very day of the murder of Kurt Eisner (February sincerely hope that you will have the chance to be in Berlin during that period and that you will be able to participate in the convention.

-From Dr. Buber11 you already know that he plans to arrange a small preliminary convention in Munich in mid-April to study the question of building (national) settlements in Eretz-Israel.12 You offered to co-operate with us in Munich and expressed willingness to assist us in drafting the proposals and the outline which we will want to present to the convention.
-I wish to propose to you today the most important points on which we need your advice; these are the result of the counselling amongst, friends here:
+From Dr. Buber you already know that he plans to arrange a small preliminary convention in Munich in mid-April to study the question of building (national) settlements in Eretz-Israel.
+You offered to co-operate with us in Munich and expressed willingness to assist us in drafting the proposals and the outline which we will want to present to the convention.
+I wish to propose to you today